This game works best on a computer

 Online Student Study Maps

 "The 21st century isn't coming.
 It's already here."
 So begins the NEA policy brief, Global Competence Is a 21st Century Imperative.
-Sixteen years into the new millennium, public and private organizations are urgently enacting plans to prepare our students for the century everyone has been talking about.
+Public and private organizations are urgently enacting plans to prepare our students for the century everyone has been talking about.
 Introducing students to the world during their formative years is crucial to building the knowledge, skills and attitudes set forth in these initiatives.

 Since 1994, The Passport Club has been helping students build a foundation in the competencies that are rapidly being added to the educational agenda.
 Its main purpose is to help students learn some, or all, of the world’s countries over the course of a school year and instill the curiosity to learn more about our fascinating world.
 It meets essential academic learning requirements for elementary social studies and has built-in differentiation for students.
 Finally, it promotes strong parent and community involvement in the school!
 If you agree global competency is a 21st century skill, join the Club!